Dublin

 Asylum seekers are entitled to a standard laissez-passer upon notification in writing of the transfer decision.[21]
 However, given the high rate of appeals, such a document is usually not issued at this point.
 According to the information available to CPR, all transfers are voluntary, and the applicant is informed of the exact date, time, and place they should present themselves to SEF for travel purposes.

-Practical experience in this regard remained limited as only 22 transfers were implemented out of the total of 615 outgoing requests.
-The transfer rate was thus of 3.6% in 2022.
+Practical experience in this regard remained limited as only 29 transfers were implemented out of the total of 519 outgoing requests, out of which 393 accepted.
+The transfer rate (calculated on the basis of accepted requests) was thus of 7.4% in 2023.[22]

-According to the information provided by SEF, the most common obstacles to the implementation of transfers include: (1) suspension of transfers by a Member State; (2) challenges in securing flights complying with the requirements set out by the relevant Member State, and (3) abscondence of applicants.
+According to the information provided by AIMA regarding 2023, the most common obstacles to the implementation of transfers included: (1) suspension of transfers by a Member State; (2) challenges in securing flights complying with the requirements set out by the relevant Member State, and (3) applicants absconding.

 Personal interview